felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 }
 ```

 The custom React hook above is a good strategy to isolate queries.
-It exposes the `select` and `initialData` methods and returns only a subset of the `useQuery` return object. ***Note how the hook is typed using generics, allowing the returned data type to be inferred from the return of the `select` method which defaults to the original return type***, this is extremely important for type-safety.
+It exposes the `select` and `initialData` methods and returns only a subset of the `useQuery` return object.
+Note how the hook is typed using generics, allowing the returned data type to be inferred from the return of the `select` method which defaults to the original return type, this is extremely important for type-safety.

 Usage of the custom hook: